compgenomics2019/Team3-GenePrediction/README.md

 make install
 ```

-Export path to 'lib' to path variable (present in lib folder of repo) (contains precompiled binaries for GenemarkS-2, Glimmer, RNAmmer which are part of the pipeline)
+Export path to 'lib' to path variable (lib contains precompiled binaries for GenemarkS-2, Glimmer, RNAmmer which are part of the pipeline)
 ```
 export PATH=$PATH:<path to lib>
 ```